 Fraternity & Sorority Life at Trinity University serves as a home-away-from-home for about 25% of the undergraduate student population.
 Fraternity & Sorority Life at Trinity provides students with opportunities for leadership development, alumni networking, service within the Trinity and San Antonio communities, and lifelong friendships.

-Unlike most fraternity & sorority communities, all six fraternities and seven sororities are local.
+Unlike most fraternity & sorority communities, all seven fraternities and seven sororities are local.
 These groups were started at Trinity by Trinity students.
 The fraternity & sorority community has a rich history at Trinity, with some groups dating back over 75 years.